-- III.
+- should be delivered in accordance with the requirements set out in Policy DM27 of the Development Management DPD; - III.
 Building an appropriate mix of house types and sizes to meet evidenced local housing needs within the Council's most up-to-date Strategic Housing Market Assessment - IV.
 Affordable housing requirements will be determined in accordance with Policy DM3 (The Delivery of Affordable Housing) of the Development Management DPD.
 Where there are demonstrable constraints on viability which prejudice the delivery of development proposals, these need to be discussed at the earliest opportunity with the Council, preferably prior to submission of any relevant planning application.
 Viability matters will be determined in accordance with Policy DM3 and other national or local planning policy deemed consequential.